Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 "osq1","Hi [name].
 I saw your comment on the [group] Facebook group.
 I would love to help you with your property."
 ```

 After making your changes, save the CSV file and follow the [converting CSV Keyboard Shortcuts to PLIST Format](#convert) instructions to convert your CSV files into the proper plist format for MacOS import.
+Next, [import the plist file](#import) into your MacOS System Settings.

 <h3 id="del-csv">Deleting Keyboard Shortcuts</h3>

 To delete keyboard shortcuts, open the CSV file in the `csv/` directory that contains the shortcut you want to delete.
 You can use Excel, Google Sheets, or a simple text editor.
 Find the line with the shortcut you want to delete and remove it from the file.

 For example, if you want to delete the `osq1` shortcut, you would find the line that looks like this:

 ```csv
 "osq1","Hi [name].
 I saw your comment on the [group] Facebook group."
 ```

-And remove it from the file.
-After making your changes, save the CSV file and follow the [converting CSV Keyboard Shortcuts to PLIST Format](#convert) instructions to convert your CSV files into the proper plist format for MacOS import.
+First, remove it from the file.
+After saving your changes, follow the [converting CSV Keyboard Shortcuts to PLIST Format](#convert) instructions to convert your CSV files into the proper plist format for MacOS import.
+Next, [import the plist file](#import) into your MacOS System Settings.

 > Note: Deleting the shortcut in the CSV file does not remove it your Mac computer.
 See [Deleting Keyboard Shortcuts From Your Computer](#del-mac) for instructions on how to remove the keyboard shortcut from your Mac computer.

 <h3 id="convert">Converting CSV Keyboard Shortcuts to PLIST Format</h3>

 MacOS uses a specific PLIST format for importing and exporting text replacements.
-The bash script provided in this project will convert your CSV files into the correct plist format for you.
+The bash script provided in this project will convert all your CSV files in the [csv](./csv/) folder into the ./plist/combined.plist file for you.

 To convert your CSV files to plist format, follow these steps: